actionaiddk/Tails-MVT/README.md

  `mvt-ios check-backup --output ios/results ios/backup-decrypted`

-The analysis will now run and analyze the data with the indicators of compromised provided by [Mobile V\
+The analysis will now run and analyse the data with the indicators of compromised provided by [Mobile V\
 erification Toolkit](https://github.com/mvt-project/mvt).

 ### 4. Update indicators of compromise